nmarghetti/portable-env/README.md

 1. **Download archive**

    - Create a folder `C:\PortableEnv`.
-   - Download and extract `portable-env.zip` into that folder (ensure to extract only the files and not to have a portable_env folder).
+   - Download and extract [portable_env.zip](https://raw.githubusercontent.com/nmarghetti/portable-env/refs/heads/master/portable_env.zip) into that folder (ensure to extract only the files and not to have a portable_env folder).

    You should end up with the following structure: